kongyew/greenplum-pxf-examples/PITCHME.md

 ### Use Cases

-- Read and write text file from Hadoop HDFS (Cloudera)
+- Read and write text file from Hadoop HDFS
-- Read and write json file from Hadoop HDFS (Cloudera)
+- Read and write json file from Hadoop HDFS
-- Read and write AVO file from Hadoop HDFS (Cloudera)
+- Read and write AVO file from Hadoop HDFS
 - Read and write data from external RDBMS (Postgresql, Greenplum, Oracle, MySQL)
 ---